Professional requirements for architects: Canada

 In Canada, architects are required to meet three common requirements for registration: education, experience, and examination.
 Educational requirements generally consist of an M.Arch. degree and are certified by the Canadian Architectural Certification Board (CACB).
 For degreed candidates, the experience requirement is typically the Intern Architect Program (IAP).
 The provincial associations of architects, by the authority granted under their respective provincial Architects Act, require that Interns gain a minimum of 5,600 hours of work experience.
 The fundamental purpose of the pre-registration/licensing employment period is to ensure that the Intern is provided with sufficient experience to meet the standards of practical skill and level of competence required to engage in the practice of architecture.
 This experience is diversified into four main categories and 16 sub-categories, and must be completed working under the direct supervision of a registered architect.
 At present, all jurisdictions use the Architect Registration Examination (ARE), a series of seven computerized exams administered by the National Council of Architectural Registration Boards (NCARB).
 As well, all jurisdictions recognize the Examination for Architects in Canada (ExAC), administered by the Pan Canadian ExAC Committee.
 Upon completion of the educational requirements, IAP, and examinations, one can apply for registration/license with their respective provincial architectural institute.
 Architects must pay an annual fee and meet continuing education requirements to maintain their license to practice.

 The Royal Architectural Institute of Canada (RAIC) was established in 1907 and is a voluntary national association representing more than 3,600 architects and Faculty and graduates of accredited Canadian Schools of Architecture.
 The RAIC aims to be "the voice of Architecture and its practice in Canada".
 Members are permitted to use the suffix MRAIC after their names.
 The suffix FRAIC (Fellow of the RAIC) is used by members of the RAIC College of Fellows.
 Not all members of the RAIC hold accredited degrees in architecture, and not all Canadian architects are members of the RAIC.

+European Union

+Directive 2005/36/EC sets the professional requirements for architects in the EU.

+Austria

+Austria's nationally-based seat requirements for architects and engineers were criticised by the European Commission in 2016, as the Commission believed the requirements were not consistent with the EU's Services Directive of 2006.